 PharmCo is a South Florida health services organization and provider of prescription pharmaceuticals specializing in health practice risk management, compounded medications, the sale of anti-retroviral medications and related medication therapy management, and the supply of prescription medications to long term care facilities.
 The Company is focused on developing the PharmCo brand and adding business elements that cater to specific under-served markets and demographics.
-This effort includes community and network based marketing strategies, the introduction of new locations, acquisitions and the strategic collaboration(s) with community, government and charitable organizations.
-In previous years, the Company was engaged in selling and renting durable medical equipment; however, as of December 31, 2015, the Company had discontinued billing third party payors for the sales and rental of durable medical equipment.
+This effort includes community and network-based marketing strategies, the introduction of new locations, acquisitions and the strategic collaboration(s) with community, government and charitable organizations.